Skip to content

 Measurement & More Measurement

 Gauging any advertising campaign’s performance is an integral component of ensuring that your spending provides a positive return.
-This is true with influencer focused advertising as well.
+This is true with influencer-focused advertising as well.
 To accurately measure a campaign, it is necessary to know what you are tracking.
 To that effect, specific objectives should be clearly delineated, and ways of gauging progress toward reaching them should be properly planned.
 In the world of influencers, goals range across a broad spectrum.
-Some of the most common are purchases, new user sign-up, and non-vanity focused engagement.
+Some of the most common are purchases, new user sign-ups, and non-vanity-focused engagement.

 An Achilles’ heel of influencer marketing has always been the proper measurement of performance and subsequent optimization of campaigns.
-While there is a continuous stream of solutions to this problem coming to the market daily, this is still an issue.
-We make sure to develop creative measurement capabilities for each influencer campaign so that clients benefit from ongoing optimization of their campaigns—these range from unique promotional and influencer specific landing pages to specialized influencer measurement solutions.
+While a continuous stream of solutions to this problem comes to the market daily, this is still an issue.
+We make sure to develop creative measurement capabilities for each influencer campaign so that clients benefit from the ongoing optimization of their campaigns—these range from unique promotional and influencer-specific landing pages to specialized influencer measurement solutions.

 The Value Of Micro-Influencers

-In a discussion of influencer marketing, we would be remiss if we did not mention micro-influencers’ value.
+In a discussion of influencer marketing, we would be remiss if we did not mention the value of micro-influencers.
 This term is not strictly defined but usually refers to those with a relatively small yet marketable audience.
 It is important to note that an influencer considered substantial in the Jewish market context would often be considered a micro-influencer when taken in the general market context.

 Depending on the specific circumstances, the potential value proposition of working with micro-influencers varies.
 For starters, in a study by L2, micro-influencers were found to provide more value in return for spending when compared to influencers in the “middle tier.”

 In addition to the potential for better returns on spending, micro-influencers are often easier to negotiate with, provide more attention to the campaign, and even have a more loyal and engaged audience.
-Unilever has seen the value in micro-influencers and utilized many of them to campaign touting their margarine brand, Stork.
+Unilever has seen the value in micro-influencers and utilized many of them to promote its margarine brand, Stork.

 While we have certainly seen how “more authentic” micro-influencers can be incorporated and provide unique value, there is still a substantial place for larger and more established personalities.
 Also, using larger influencers and micro-influencers in tandem can sometimes result in the “perfect blend.”
 This often takes the form of using more established and larger influencers for high-impact campaign launches while having micro-influencers do more of the daily engagement.